10 Asian Romance Books You Can Read In A Day

 3. The Marriage Game

 So Layla decides to clean up her image and return home to her family.
 She has an office above the family’s restaurant.
 Her father and mother are both Michelin star owners of restaurants.
 They’re successful on the restaurant front, and Layla thinks everything is going well with her family.
-So she thinks it’s no problem to move in on top of the restaurant.
+So she thinks moving in on top of the restaurant is no problem.

 What happens when somebody else starts moving into her office as well?
-It turns out to be that her father double rented that office space above the restaurant.
-Now it’s Layla, and the main male character, Sam’s love story, where Sam is reluctant to leave the office space because he needs it.
+It turns out that her father double-rented that office space above the restaurant.
+Now, it’s Layla and the main male character, Sam’s love story, where Sam is reluctant to leave the office space because he needs it.
 So they’re complete opposites of each other.
 I like the sexual tension that they had with each other.

-Along the way, Layla also discovers that her father has set her up on a series of dates.
-So she goes through the list of potential guys that could be her husband to appease her father.
+Along the way, Layla discovers that her father has set her up on a series of dates.
+So, she goes through the list of potential guys that could be her husband to appease her father.
 She is getting help from Sam because Sam is unwilling to let Layla go on a series of dates with all these jerks who will hurt her feelings.
-So, Sam was there to help her out, and it was an enjoyable book to read.
+So Sam was there to help her, and it was an enjoyable book.
 There were a lot of funny and romantic parts to this book that I appreciated.

 The only part I didn’t like was how flippant the characters were.
 They went on and off many times when Layla was lovely to Sam.
 Not to say that Layla was the only one, and it was frustrating all the time, and problems were resolved much quicker than I expected.
 If you are a fan of Asian romantic comedies, you should check this out.